Overcoming Childhood Trauma: The Complete Guide

 Why is it important to overcome childhood trauma?

-2. Acceptance: Accepting the reality that certain individuals have hurt you and that has led to intentional or unintentional trauma is important[cite: 6].
+• 2.
+Acceptance Accepting the reality that certain individuals have hurt you and that has led to intentional or unintentional trauma is a vital step toward reclaiming your life.[10]

-5. Taking down bad habits: Having experienced a traumatic event might cause an individual to consume substances or eat junk food or compromise on one's sleep[cite: 6].
-Substituting bad habits with good one's like eating healthy, attending group sessions or cultivating reading habits should be looked into[cite: 6].
+• 5.
+Dismantling harmful habits Having experienced a traumatic event might cause an individual to rely on substances, process emotions through junk food, or severely compromise on sleep.
+Substituting these avoidance tactics with health-promoting behaviors like attending group sessions or cultivating reading habits helps build resilience.[13]

-6. Sharing your experiences: Sharing is a very important and powerful tool when used properly[cite: 6].
-Sharing one's experiences is an important part of healing[cite: 6].
+• 6.
+Sharing your experiences Sharing is a very important and powerful tool when used properly.
+Disclosing your struggles to trusted individuals in a safe environment is a core pillar of processing traumatic stress.[14]

-7. Reclaiming authority: You are not your trauma[cite: 6].
-Trauma is just a part of your experience[cite: 6].
-It does not define you[cite: 6].
+• 7.
+Reclaiming authority You are not your trauma.
+Trauma is just a part of your historical experience—it does not dictate your current value or define your future capabilities.[15]

-8. Reaching out for help: Memories of trauma can be a very isolating experience[cite: 6].
-Reach out to your friends and family and do not isolate yourself[cite: 6].
+• 8.
+Reaching out for help Memories of trauma can be a very isolating experience.
+Proactively reach out to safe friends and family members, and avoid the urge to pull away into isolation.[16]

-9. Focusing on the growth: Healing is a process and although it may disrupt some of your days, you will learn to process it and overcome it in a much healthier way[cite: 6].
-Focus on the healthy relationships you have, the achievements you have made so far and your personal strengths[cite: 6].
+• 9.
+Focusing on post-traumatic growth Healing is an unlinear process; although it may disrupt some of your days, you will learn to navigate it with healthier coping tools.
+Focus intentionally on the secure relationships you have built, your personal achievements, and your inner strengths.[17]

-10. Seeking out professional help: Sometimes you need the help of a professional to process the trauma and overcome it[cite: 6].
-Collate resources, reach out to a specialist who can help you or reach out to a support group[cite: 6].
+• 10.
+Seeking out professional help Sometimes you need the guidance of a professional to safely process trauma.
+Collate reliable trauma-informed resources, reach out to a certified specialist (practicing EMDR or somatics), or join a moderated support group.[18]

 Need immediate support?